rahulshankariyer/rahulshankariyer.github.io/README.md

 insights you discover will then help guide marketing strategy for the company.
 You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy

-<a href = "https://www.kaggle.com/datasets/arashnic/fitbit"> Click this link to view the source from which the original data for this analysis was extracted </a>
+<a href = "https://www.kaggle.com/datasets/arashnic/fitbit"> Click this link to view the Original Fitbit Data of Bellabeat users </a>